hjorthjort/hjorthjort.github.io/_posts/2016-04-25-growing-avocados-from-seeds-you-ve-been-doing-it-wrong.markdown

 date: "2016-04-25 09:41:41 +0200"
 ---

+**Quick update: I was stupid enough to start this experiment shortly before I moved to a new city, and I wasn't up for bringing seeds with me.
+However, preliminary results pointed toward the standard method, not my own.
+One of the standard method ones looked promising, having grown a large root, and one more was opening.
+The submerged ones didn't show much sign of progress overall.
+It might be of some interest that they were all exposed to daytime sunlight, whereas before I have mostly tried to grow them in winter, when there is far less sun in Sweden – but if we bring season into the mix we introduce a range of other possible explanations.
+Overall, the experiment was a failure.
+I'd be happy to sww if someone can reproduce the results**

 ![Avocado tree][tree-img]

 I learned to love avocado when I moved in with my girlfriend around 2012.
 I'm